jq153387/avancevl.github.io/engineering/qc_testing.md

 With the naming out of the way, we can dive into the list.
 The order of anti-patterns roughly follows their appearance in the wild.
 Frequent problems are gathered in the top positions.

+### End-to-End (E2E) Tests

+Even with both unit tests and integration tests, you probably still will want a small number of end-to-end tests to verify the system as a whole.
+To find the right balance between all three test types, the best visual aid to use is the testing pyramid.

+The bulk of your tests are unit tests at the bottom of the pyramid.
+As you move up the pyramid, your tests gets larger, but at the same time the number of tests (the width of your pyramid) gets smaller.

+As a good first guess, Google often suggests a 70/20/10 split: 70% unit tests, 20% integration tests, and 10% end-to-end tests.
+The exact mix will be different for each team, but in general, it should retain that pyramid shape.
+Try to avoid these anti-patterns:

+* **Inverted pyramid/ice cream cone.** The team relies primarily on end-to-end tests, using few integration tests and even fewer unit tests.
+* **Hourglass.** The team starts with a lot of unit tests, then uses end-to-end tests where integration tests should be used.
+The hourglass has many unit tests at the bottom and many end-to-end tests at the top, but few integration tests in the middle.

+Just like a regular pyramid tends to be the most stable structure in real life, the testing pyramid also tends to be the most stable testing strategy.

 ## Software Testing Anti-pattern

 Read this excellent resource on [**Testing Anti-Patterns**](http://blog.codepipes.com/testing/software-testing-antipatterns.html){:target="_blank"} first.